Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/Preface.rst

     it takes a while to install the ESP32, make sure your network is stable.

-When finishing installation, click Tools in the Menus again and select Board: "Arduino Uno", and then you can see information of ESP32 Wrover Module.
-Click " ESP32 Wrover Module" so that the ESP32 programming development environment is configured.
+When finishing installation, click Tools in the Menus again and select Board: "Arduino Uno", and then you can see information of **ESP32 Wrover Module**.
+Click **"ESP32 Wrover Module"** so that the ESP32 programming development environment is configured.

 .. image:: ../_static/imgs/Preface/Preface43.png
     :align: center